rodrisan/prestashop-flow/README.md

 (You can set the version and locale to whatever you need for your project)

-Now you can install wordpress on your vagrant machine by running the following command:
+Now you can install prestashop on your vagrant machine by running the following command:

 ```
 $ fab environment:vagrant bootstrap
 ```

-This will Create the database, install the version of wordpress you specified, activate all plugins, and set the theme.
+This will Create the database, install the version of prestashop you specified, activate all plugins, and set the theme.
 If you get any errors durring the setup processes you will have to fix the error and then run "$ fab vagrant reset_all" which will clean up the failed installation and automatically re-run bootstrap.